Algebraic-Programming/HiCR/examples/topology/local/README.rst

    auto topology = topologyManager.queryTopology();

-Compute Resources and Memory Spaces retrieval
+Compute resources and memory spaces retrieval
 ---------------------------------------------

 Then, we iterate over all its devices, printing the compute resources and memory spaces we find along with their types.
 For the latter, also their capacity.